matejmedvecky/pepmandis/README.md

 - pyopenms (2.4.0 High Sierra, 2.6.0 Windows 10)
 - selenium (3.141.0 High Sierra, Windows 10)

-- BLAST+ (2.10.0+ High Sierra) & BLAST non-redundant protein database (HIGHLY RECOMMENDED)
-- PeptideSieve (0.51)

 They can be installed via pip (package installer for Python) in Terminal.
 E.g. `pip install biopython`.
 If, after installation of pyopenms, ImportError message (Library not loaded) is risen, openssl need to be installed as well.
-Example of installing openssl via homebrew in Terminal: `brew install openssl`.
+Example of installing openssl via homebrew in Terminal: `brew install openssl`.\
+Terminal can be opened by following ways:\
+Linux: press Ctrl+Alt+T\
+macOS: press Command+Space, type `terminal` and press Enter\
+Windows: press Windows+R, type `cmd` and press Enter

+## Optional dependencies

+- BLAST+ (2.10.0+ High Sierra) & BLAST non-redundant protein database (HIGHLY RECOMMENDED)
+- PeptideSieve (0.51)

+## PepMANDIS source code

 PepMANDIS repository with the souce code can be obtained via git:\
 `git clone https://github.com/matejmedvecky/pepmandis.git`\
 Scripts are located in bin directory:\
-Linux/macOS:\
+They can by accessed on Linux/macOS:\
 `cd pepmandis/bin`

 PepMANDIS pipeline uses either Safari or Chrome web browser for performing CONSeQuence analysis